JuliaLang/julia/README.md

 Julia does not install anything outside the directory it was cloned into.
 Julia can be completely uninstalled by deleting this directory.
-Julia packages are installed in `~/.julia` by default, and can be uninstalled by deleting `~/.julia`.
+Julia packages are installed in `~/.julia` by default and can be uninstalled by deleting `~/.julia`.

 ## Source Code Organization